HKiOnline/dftui/docs/characters_json_format.md

   - aspects: list of character aspects, (array of objects, see character aspect defaults)
   - skills: list of character skills, (array of objects, see skill defaults)
   - stunts: list of character stunts, (array of objects, see stunt defaults)
-  - disciplines: list of vampire disciplines, (array of objects, see discipline defaults), only with in vampire characters
+  - disciplines: list of vampire disciplines, (array of objects, see discipline defaults), only in vampire characters
   - consequences: list of consequence aspects, (array of objects, see consequence defaults)
   - physicalStressLimit: physical stress slots available for the character, (number, default 3)
   - physicalStressCurrent: physical stress slots used, (number, default 0)
   - mentalStressLimit: mental stress slots available for the character, (number, default 3)
   - mentalStressCurrent: mental stress slots used, (number, default 0)
-  - hungerStressLimit: hunger stress slots available for the character, (number, default 3), only with in vampire characters
+  - hungerStressLimit: hunger stress slots available for the character, (number, default 3), only in vampire characters
-  - hungerStressCurrent: hunger stress slots used, (number, default 0), only with in vampire characters
+  - hungerStressCurrent: hunger stress slots used, (number, default 0), only in vampire characters

 ### Character aspect defaults